 The advantage of the modularization of the cl-GP, provided by the cGA, has been illustrated in different GP problems: symbolic regression, classification and a real world data application.
-This text presents the experiments using the Even-n-parity problem.
-This problem has been chosen since it is a standard GP problem.
+This section presents the experiments used to study the impact of the parameters of the cl-GP.
+We used the Even-n-parity problem for our different experiments.
+It has been chosen since it is a standard GP problem.
 Furthermore the difficulty of this problem can be adjusted by modifying the number of input bits n.
-We performed two type of experiments.
+The cl-GP introduces three new parameters: the size of the pool used to build the dictionary, $\kappa$ the fraction of the population being compressed and l, the length of the dictionary entries.